InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 |B0|B0=0x00: Success<br>B0=0x01: Fail<br>B0=0x02: The length of transmitted data is too long|

 ②Master transmits data.
 The master can transmit three types of packets to the slave: private, public and broadcast.
-In current firmware, we only support private packet.
+In current firmware, we only support private packet and broadcast packet.

 Send:    **0xA0 0x48 D0 D1 T0 S0 B0~Bn**
 |Byte|Comment|